-5 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Obtaining, Evaluating, and Communicating Information: Read grade-appropriate texts and use media to obtain scientific information to determine patterns in the natural world.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Obtaining, Evaluating, and Communicating Information: Read grade-appropriate texts and use media to obtain scientific information to determine patterns in the natural world.
 Adult plants and animals can have young.
-In many kinds of animals, parents and the offspring themselves engage behaviors that help the offspring to survive.
-Patterns: Heredity: Inheritance and Variation of Traits (LS3) 1.LS3.1 Make observations to cons parents. truct an evidence-based account that young plants and animals are like e, but not exactly like, their Clarification Statement: Examples of leaves from the same kind of plant ar of patterns could include features plants or animals share.
-Examples of obse e the same shape but can differ in size; and that particular breed of dog loc dary: Assessment does not include inheritance, animals that undergo meta oks like its parents but is not Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Make observations (firsthand or from media) to construct an evidence-based account for Young animals are very much, but not exactly like, their parents.
+In many kinds of animals, parents and the offspring themselves engage in behaviors that help the offspring to survive.
+Patterns: Patterns in the natural world can be observed, used to describe phenomena, and used as evidence.

+1.LS3.1 Make observations to construct an evidence-based account that young plants and animals are like, but not exactly like, their parents.

+Clarification Statement: Examples of patterns could include features plants or animals share.
+Examples of observations could include that leaves from the same kind of plant are the same shape but can differ in size; and that particular breed of dog looks like its parents but is not exactly the same.
+Assessment Boundary: Assessment does not include inheritance, animals that undergo metamorphosis or hybrids.

+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Make observations (firsthand or from media) to construct an evidence-based account for natural phenomena.
+Young animals are very much, but not exactly like, their parents.
 Plants also are very much, but not exactly, like their parents.
 Individuals of the same kind of plant or animal are recognizable as similar but can also vary in many ways.
-Patterns: Patterns in the natural world can be observed, used to describe natural phenomena.
+Patterns: • Patterns in the natural world can be observed, used to describe phenomena, and used as evidence.